Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection: Conclusions

-In this paper, we thoroughly studied sparse high-dimensional negative binomial regression problems.
-Negative binomial regression models are widely used in modeling count data.
-We showed that under a few conditions, the elastic net estimator has oracle properties, which means that when sample size is large enough, our sparse estimator is very close to the true parameter.
-We also showed the sign consistency property under regularity conditions.
-We discussed the detection of weak signals, and gave a constant-free weakest signal threshold for correct subset selection under some correlation conditions of covariates.
-Asymptotic normality of the de-biased Elastic-net estimator was also provided.
-These results provided theoretical understanding of the proposed sparse estimator and provided practical guidance for the use of the Elastic-net estimator.
+We study sparse high-dimensional NBR problems using several consistency results, such as prediction or $\ell_{q}$-estimation error bounds.
+NBRs are widely used in modeling count data.
+We show that under a few conditions, the elastic-net estimator has oracle properties, which means that when the sample size is large enough, our sparse estimator is very close to the true parameter if the tuning parameters are properly chosen.
+We also show the sign consistency property under the beta-min condition.
+We discuss the detection of weak signals, and give a constant-free weakest signal threshold for correct subset selection under some correlation conditions of the covariates.
+The asymptotic normality of the de-biased elastic-net estimator is also discussed, although doing so further is beyond the scope of this study.
+These results provide a theoretical understanding of the proposed sparse estimator and provide practical guidance for the use of the elastic-net estimator.

+Note that the oracles inequalities in Sections~\ref{Stabil} and \ref{sec-AP} can be extended to many $\ell_1$ or $\ell_1 + \ell_2$ regularized M-estimation regressions with the corresponding empirical process (\ref{eq:EP}) having stochastic Lipschitz properties as presented in Proposition~\ref{prop:upbound1}.
+For example, the analysis of the stochastic Lipschitz properties of the average negative log-likelihood empirical process can be employed to elastic-net or Lasso penalized COM-Poisson regressions (see \cite{Sellers2008}).
+As shown in the simulation, the two-step estimation of $\hat \theta$ is not well behave.
+Like the misspecified models in Example 5.25 of \cite{Vaart1998}, $\theta$, which is a nuisance parameter, is not an important estimate in the consistency results.
+It would be interesting and important to find a better estimator of $\theta$ in the further research, because $\theta$ is a crucial quantization when constructing confidence interval.